StepanKryvskyi/StepanKryvskyi/README.md

 - 👋 Hi, I’m @StepanKryvskyi
-- 👀 I’m interested in Front-End Development)))
+- 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m JS developer (React)
 - 💞️ I’m looking to collaborate on cool and interesting projects...
 - 📫 How to reach me?
 Text to me here krivszkijistvan@gmail.com